-Gastric electrical stimulation (GES) is performed to treat chronic drug refractory nausea and vomiting secondary to gastroparesis of diabetic, idiopathic, or postsurgical etiology.
-Gastric electrical stimulation/pacing has also been investigated as a treatment of obesity.
+Gastric electrical stimulation (GES) is performed using an implantable device designed to treat chronic, refractorynausea and vomiting secondary to gastroparesis of diabetic, idiopathic, or postsurgical etiology.
+Gastroparesis is often associated with diabetes, it is also found in chronic pseudo-obstruction, connective tissue disorders, Parkinson disease and psychological pathology.
+Gastric electrical stimulation has also been investigated as a treatment of obesity.
 The device may also be referred to as a gastric pacemaker.

 Gastroparesis is defined as delayed gastric emptying of solids in the absence of mechanical obstruction.
 It can frequently result from longstanding diabetes mellitus and vagal nerve injury, or can be idiopathic in nature.
 Gastroparesis leads to postprandial nausea and vomiting, bloating, early satiety and discomfort.
 In severe cases, nausea and vomiting may cause weight loss, dehydration, electrolyte disturbances and malnutrition due to inadequate caloric and fluid intake.

-The Enterra™ Therapy System received FDA approval through a humanitarian device exemption.
-This regulatory category was established in 1996 and only applies to devices intended to benefit fewer than 4,000 patients.
-The approval phase is similar to that of a premarket approval application (PMA) but is exempt from the effectiveness requirements of a PMA.
-The application is not required to include results of scientifically valid clinical investigations but must contain sufficient information for the FDA to determine that the device does not post unreasonable or significant risk of illness or injury.
-A humanitarian use device may only be used in facilities that have an institutional review board (IRB) to supervise clinical testing of the device.
+Note: In March 2000, the GES system was approved by FDA through a humanitarian device exemption (HDE Approval H990014).
+This regulatory category was established in 1996 and only applies to devices intended to benefit fewer than 4000 patients.
+The approval process is similar to that of a premarket approval application (PMA) but is exempt from the effectiveness requirements of a PMA.
+Thus the application is not required to include results of scientifically valid clinical investigations but must contain sufficient information for FDA to determine that the device does not pose unreasonable or significant risk of illness or injury.
+A humanitarian use device may only be used in facilities that have an institutional review board to supervise clinical testing of the device.

 See also Humanitarian Use Devices medical policy 10.01.14